veorq/cryptocoding/README.md

 On Intel CPUs based on the Ivy Bridge microarchitecture (and future generations), the [built-in PRNG](http://software.intel.com/en-us/articles/intel-digital-random-number-generator-drng-software-implementation-guide) guarantees high entropy and throughput.

-On Unix systems, you should generally use `/dev/random` or `/dev/urandom`.
+On Unix systems, if no reliable syscall is available, you should generally use `/dev/random` or `/dev/urandom`.
 However the former is "blocking", meaning that it won't return any data when it deems that its entropy pool contains insufficient entropy.
 This feature limits its usability, and is the reason why `/dev/urandom` is more often used.
 Extracting a random number from `/dev/urandom` can be as simple as

 ```C
 #include <sys/types.h>